mattallion/Path-Finding/README.md

  - G = goal position
  - P = path travelled to reach goal from start

+Difference between 'a' and 'b' Files:
-'a' files only allow 4-directional movement (up, down, left, right) and use the Manhattan heuristic.
+- 'a' files only allow 4-directional movement (up, down, left, right) and use the Manhattan heuristic.
-'b' files allow for diagonal movement as well, and use the Chebyshev heuristic.
+- 'b' files allow for diagonal movement as well, and use the Chebyshev heuristic.